 Aim 2.
-Computational Innovation: A pipeline machine learning approach to find causal links in regulatory networks using many kinds of genome-scale data
+Computational Innovation: A pipelined machine learning approach to find causal links in regulatory networks using many kinds of genome-scale data

 Rationale: Our ultimate goal is to employ machine-learning approaches to model a causal genetic network, effectively the circuit diagram underlying the regulation of genes in the N-assimilatory pathway.
-To date, we have used a machine learning approach (Dynamic Factor Graph) to generate a predictive network model for nitrate control of N-assimilatory pathway based on time-series data from wild-type plants [Krouk 2010].
+To date, we have used a machine learning approach (Dynamic Factor Graph State Space Modeling, DFG for short) to generate a predictive network model for nitrate control of N-assimilatory pathway based on time-series data from wild-type plants [Krouk 2010].
 In this aim, we develop methods and approaches to refine and improve the predictive power of such networks, by feeding our network learning algorithms experimental data derived from cells (or plants), in which we have perturbed expression of the TF and monitored effects on target genes.
 The transcriptome data generated from these transient expression experiments will support either primary or secondary TFtarget relationships, some of which will be validated by ChIP-seq.

 Approach: To improve the predictive power of our networks, we will create a pipeline to generate a predictive network model that makes use of four types of genomic data that are available to us, as generated in Aim 1: (i) steady state transcriptome data (e.g. N-treatments); (ii) TF perturbation transcriptome data (e.g. DEX data and T-DNA), (iii) time-series data (e.g. expression over time), and (iv) TFtarget binding validated by ChIP seq.
 No single algorithm is best for machine learning using all four kinds of data, so we will use several algorithms together in a pipeline described below.

 The Network: The causal network will consist of nodes that are genes and edges between genes that are labeled with coefficients.
 A positive coefficient corresponds to an inductive edge.
 A negative coefficient corresponds to a repressive edge.
 For a given target gene Z, these coefficients will be reflected in the form of an equation Z = c1*A + c2*B + c3*C …. , where A, B, and C are expression levels of transcription factor genes.
-So, if c1 is positive, then gene Z will tend to rise (increase in expression, because Z would be positive) as gene A rises (i.e., A to Z would be an inductive edge).
+So, if c1 is positive, then gene Z will rise (increase in expression, because Z would be positive) as gene A rises (i.e., A to Z would be an inductive edge) assuming the other genes are held constant.
 If c2 were negative, then an increase in expression of B would cause a decrease in Z, all else being equal.
 Thus, B to Z would be a repressive edge.
 Typically, machine learning algorithms to infer such equations will include a regularization factor that will limit the number of additive products on the right hand side to three or four, but this still means that even for 100 genes, our algorithms would have to find the proper 400 edges out of a possible 5,000 and assign coefficients to those edges.
 Regularization is a form of parsimony: we want to find the simplest model that explains the behavior.
 Simpler models tend to be more robust to noise because they avoid overfitting.
 In fact, as part of our quest for simplicity, we prefer “linear” models to quadratic ones (in which there would be terms of the form d*B*C, where B and C would be gene expressions).
 Surprisingly, the resulting models explain behavior well.
 A model explains behavior if it can predict the state of one gene given the state of other genes at the same or previous time points.
 For example, we used this approach to successfully predict regulatory edges in a network generated from time-series data in nitrate-treated roots [Krouk et al 2010].